 Starting out?
 It’s normal to hit a few bumps.
 Here are common mistakes and how to avoid them:

-• Neglecting Emotion: Emotional tantric practices are about feeling, not just technique.
+- Neglecting Emotion: These practices are about feeling, not just technique.
 Allow yourself to truly experience each breath.

 Frequently Asked Questions